avilleret/rpi_osc_video_player/README.md

 for ilclient, you must build it yourself (anyhow, it's easy) :
 $ cd /opt/vc/src/hello_pi
 $ make -C libs/ilclient
+$ make -C libs/vgfont
+vgfont is not used yet, but could later...

-to build, just run (in the folder download from git) :
+to build rpi_osc_video_player.bin, just run (in the folder download from git) :
 $ make

 to use :